Red Kite Reintroductions in the Iberian Peninsula

 A collaborative effort is needed to conserve the red kite in the region.
 Here a team of vets check newly arrived kites from the UK, recording blood analysis, weight and wingspan.

-Reintroducing Red Kites: from the UK to Spain
+Reintroducing red kites: from the UK to Spain

 a red kite fitted with a GPS tracking pack